-Marriage appears wonderfully endearing to the single man or woman who has by no means married, and probably to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for practically all of us is very a challenging function at times.
+Marriage would seem wonderfully endearing to the single person who has in no way married, and maybe to the divorced particular person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for virtually all of us is very a difficult work at times.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is each a very good and a poor issue.
+We carry so considerably of ourselves into our marriages – which is the two a great and a negative issue.

-We carry in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit also much money, not look for to control us, that they will want to commit time with us.
-We also deliver in expectations of what our partners should carry to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
+We bring in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not invest also a lot funds, not seek out to control us, that they will want to commit time with us.
+We also deliver in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.

 Lord Help Me Save My Marriage

 For example, if I’m upset with my husband and I emotionally withdraw, he doesn’t have a clue why, but he will recognize my distance and his thoughts will begin to ponder “what’s wrong here?”
 If he is a peacemaker.